eekcoopuw/jobmon/docsource/architecture.rst

 The Python Client Path
 ======================
-TO DO Trace the call from the User's python code:
+TO DO Trace the call from the User's Python code:
 1. through jobmons Python library,
 #.
 HTTP to Kubernetees
 # Metal-lb